The many science based benefits of collagen supplements and why they deserve a place in any women’s beauty regimen

 Collagen for General Wellbeing

-Evidence suggests that the health benefits of collagen supplementation support the use of incorporating it in the daily diet.
+Aside from being one of the best supplements for skin, among other positive attributes, evidence suggests that the health benefits of collagen supplementation support the use of incorporating it in the daily diet.
 As a functional food, collagen demonstrates important properties with a positive impact on health, particularly skin, joint, and bone health.
 We’ve seen that supplementation may have a positive effect not only on how we look, but also on how we might perform in the gym, by protecting joints and cartilage, whilst supporting lean body mass.
 The most effective amounts of collagen vary from 2.5-15g daily intake (16), and it should be consumed alongside a varied diet that includes good quality protein sources such as organic lean poultry, fish, tofu, beans, nuts, and seeds.

 Here at Equi, we source our GlowCutis® collagen from marine collagen, derived from sustainable fish.
 Marine collagen has great bioavailability, meaning it's efficiently absorbed and is widely considered to be superior to bovine (beef) collagen.
 Marine collagen has low inflammatory effects and much lower toxins present (17).
 In fact, a study on the use of marine-collagen supplementation alongside antioxidants saw improvements in skin structure, elasticity and collagen levels (18).
 Antioxidants include the likes of vitamin C, resveratrol and zinc all of which are included in Beauty Formula.